Transcriptions

 Editorial Approach

 The editorial approach of Vienna Percussion Editions aims to make these aspects readable without overloading the score.
-Musical decisions are clarified where they shape the character of the performance, while unnecessary complexity is avoided.
+Musical decisions are clarified where they significantly shape the character of the performance, while unnecessary complexity is avoided.

 Notation in Practice